arratik/pure_data_stuff/README.md

 to route midi from pd to ableton all the time. it's fun!

 ev-xs_map - this is a map of my Evolution X-Session MIDI controller.
-This could be useful for anyone who has one of these things wants sixteen knobs, a slider that I haven't gotten to work as a crossfader yet, and ten buttons for sample triggering.
+This could be useful for anyone who has one of these things and wants sixteen knobs, a slider that I haven't gotten to work as a crossfader yet, and ten buttons for sample triggering.
 (Pd recognizes the controller as two different controllers if you have a keyboard plugged